-At Fox Hollow Landscaping and Design, we pride ourselves in creating beautiful spaces that help you enjoy being home.
+At Fox Hollow Landscaping & Design, we pride ourselves in creating beautiful spaces that help you enjoy being home.
 Our landscape design can turn a backyard into an oasis.
 As we move into spring, avid gardeners and lawn owners alike begin to worry about pesky weeds that seem to materialize from thin air.
 Instead of spending countless hours plucking weeds or spraying pesticides all across your lawn, think about pre-emergent herbicides, or pre-emergents to kill weeds.
 These preventative herbicides are incredibly effective and permanently eliminate weeds during each application.

 How Pre-Emergents Can Help